 Non-residents are not permitted to enter the complex after 11:30pm unless they have been registered as an overnight guest.
 All residents must carry a Corrib Village ID card, which must be presented to security when entering the complex after this time.

 In addition, there is a friendly reception team who are available six days a week to deal with any queries that students may have.

 One of the biggest advantages of the student residence is its proximity to the main campus buildings, all of which are within walking distance.
 Although most students choose to walk, there is a free campus bus which picks up and drops off at Corrib Village at regular intervals throughout the day and evening, meaning that students can have peace of mind, especially if they need to get home from lectures on a dark evening.

 Can I book a room by telephone?

-No, a number of forms need to be completed and passport photos are required.
+No, rooms must be booked online.
 To book a room, click here.

 My son/daughter is eligible for a grant, will the Grant Office pay for my fees directly to Corrib Village?

 No, you must pay for accommodation directly.
 For information about grants, click here.

 How can I pay the deposit and moiety?